aivoric/MovieAnalysis/BLOGPOST.md

 Interestingly we see that drama and comedy top genre popularity movie charts.
 Most likely for their neutrality, i.e. it is about day to day life (very often).
 These genres don't traverse into realms we rarely live in.
-These realms can be easily see in the least popular genres of "western" and "war".
+These realms can be easily seen in the least popular genres of "western" and "war".
 Which makes sense.
 After a hard day at work, are you really going to watch a war movie or a western movie (which also tends to be brutal)?

-### Who are those actors which play in the most amount of movies and tv shoes these days?
+### Who are those actors which play in the most amount of movies and tv show on Netflix?

 Looking at the actors which played in the most amount of movies and tv shoes on Netflix we find: